HiPerCoRe/KTT/OnboardingGuide.md

 ### Kernel arguments

 Kernel arguments define the input and output of a kernel.
 KTT supports multiple forms of kernel arguments such as buffers, scalars and constant memory arguments.
 The tuner must receive an argument's description before it can be assigned to a kernel.
-In case of a buffer argument, this includes the initial data placed inside the buffer before a kernel is launched, its access type (read or write) and the memory location from which kernel accesses the buffer
+In the case of a buffer argument, this includes the initial data placed inside the buffer before a kernel is launched, its access type (read or write) and the memory location from which kernel accesses the buffer
 (host or device).
 Once the information is provided, the tuner returns a handle to the argument.
 As the code below shows, we can assign arguments to kernel definitions through this handle.
 KTT supports a wide range of data types for kernel arguments, including all built-in integer and floating-point